KKostya/simple_jucaml/README.md

     > /usr/share/jupyter/kernels
     > /home/user/.ipython/kernels

-Pick one of them, make a `jucaml` subdirectory there.
+Pick one of them and make a `jucaml` subdirectory there.

     mkdir -p /home/user/.local/share/jupyter/kernels/jucaml

-Finally, create a `kernel.json` with a path to the executable
+Finally, create a `kernel.json` with a path to the executable.

     cat > /home/user/.local/share/jupyter/kernels/jucaml/kernel.json << EOF
     {